MatthewPalmer9/TestDrivenDevelopmentPractice/Node/README.md

 There are three dependencies installed to make this possible. `gulp`, `gulp-mocha` and `gulp-util`.
 There is some code written in `gulpfile.js` that will automate testing and re-run tests is ANYTHING changes in `test/*.mjs`, which just watches all files for changes that end in `.mjs`.
 To start the automated testing, type `gulp watch-mocha` into your terminal.
 There is a default gulp task built to shorten that command.
 You can start automated testing by just typing `gulp` as well.

 To exit testing, press `CTRL + C`.

+### How can I perform cross-browser tests?
+In this repository, we use Playwright with TypeScript + TS-Node.
+We first create our `tsconfig.json` file with `npx tsc --init --sourceMap --rootDir src --outDir lib`.
+To run it **while using experimental modules**, run `node --loader ts-node/esm ./src/index.ts`.
+If your project does not use experimental modules, `npx ts-node ./src/index.ts` will work just fine.

+**NOTE:** The configurations in `tsconfig.json` were altered from the default to include functionality with ESNext Modules.